- Have you considered whether your child should attend a mainstream or private school? Provided with the support of an education assistant?

 - prepare teaching materials in an appropriate format such as large print or Braille?

 - identify the continuing developmental needs of your child?

-- enable independence skills such as orientation and mobility (O&M) training, working with O&M specialists to reinforce skills where appropriate?
+- enable independence skills such as orientation and mobility (O&M) training?
+This includes working with O&M specialists to reinforce skills where appropriate.